core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 * If decryption and verification of the phantom registration request fail, the client MAY try sending a new registration request to the server (see {{ssec-client-side-request}}).
 If the client chooses not to, then the client SHOULD explicitly withdraw from the group observation.

 After successful decryption and verification, the client performs Step 3 in {{ssec-client-side-informative}}, considering the decrypted phantom registration request.

-The decryption and verification steps discussed above do not apply in the case discussed in {{deterministic-phantom-Request}}, where the phantom registration request is protected with the pairwise mode of Group OSCORE (see {{Section 3 of I-D.ietf-core-cacheable-oscore}}).

 If the informative response includes the parameter 'last_notif', the client also decrypts and verifies the latest multicast notification rebuilt at Step 5 in {{ssec-client-side-informative}}, just like it would for the multicast notifications transmitted as CoAP messages on the wire (see {{ssec-client-side-notifications-oscore}}).
 If decryption and verification succeed, the client proceeds with Step 6, considering the decrypted latest multicast notification.
 Otherwise, the client proceeds to Step 7.